 Each class will begin with a dynamic warm-up.
 Some classes will conclude with a yoga-style, static stretch routine.
 All students will be taught a set of static stretches they can and should do at home.

-Tuition for the summer session will be $99.00 per month for the first student-athlete from each household (the “primary student”).
+Tuition for the fall session will be $99.00 per month for the first student-athlete from each household (the “primary student”).
 Tuition for each participating sibling of the primary student will be $25.00 per month.

 Parents may participate in the training as they see fit, free of charge.